angell1117/STAR-genome-browser/README.md

 * Berkeley DB 	http://www.oracle.com/technetwork/database/berkeleydb/downloads/index.html
 * Apache 	http://httpd.apache.org/

-Use following steps to install above mentioned packages.
-Normally GNU C++, PERL and APACHE have been installed in most Linux distributions.
-If they were installed already, skip it.
-JPEG, GD and LIBPNG are only required when you want to use graphical functions and modules in PHP.
+Normally GNU C++, PERL and APACHE have been installed in most Linux OS distributions.
+If they were installed already, just skip those steps.JPEG, GD and LIBPNG are only required when you want to use graphical functions and modules in PHP.
+Below sections give some installation instructions.
+Please find specific help in each module:

-before installation, suppose that: ${destdir} = /usr/local
+System environment and module installations:
 --------------------------------------------------------------------------------
 1. GNU C++ (required, may be installed defaultly)
 	(1) download gcc-x.x.x.tar.gz from http://gcc.gnu.org/